ssube/isolex/docs/interval/metrics-interval.md

 ### `frequency`

-The cron or zeit duration on which the interval will collect metrics.
+The cron or time duration on which the interval will collect metrics.